awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-applicationsettings-campaignhook.md

 # AWS::Pinpoint::ApplicationSettings CampaignHook<a name="aws-properties-pinpoint-applicationsettings-campaignhook"></a>

-Specifies the AWS Lambda function to use by default as a code hook for campaigns in the application\.
+Specifies the AWS Lambda function to use as a code hook for a campaign\.

 ## Syntax<a name="aws-properties-pinpoint-applicationsettings-campaignhook-syntax"></a>